-This is an extremely interesting study study showing that the heartbeat of people were able to alter the structure of DNA in terms of denature (unwind) or renature (wind).
+This is an extremely interesting study showing that the heartbeat of people was able to alter the structure of DNA in terms of denature (unwind) or renature (wind).

 You can read a review of the same study on this paper, where it says that heartbeats can also be detected by other people within 5 feet and cause physiologically relevant changes.

-However, it’s the heartbeats, which do have an electromagnetic field, that changed the DNA samples.
+However, it’s the heartbeats, which emit a light electromagnetic field, that changed the DNA samples.

 Not the thoughts directly.

 Joe Dispenza takes it to mean that thoughts can change the DNA, which is much different.

 Dispenza then makes another big jump then by stating that positive thoughts can change the expression of genes.
 And I haven’t seen any science backing this up.

 The Prayer Impact on The Past

 The scientific “proof” that thoughts and prayers can impact both in the present future or past was.